-I almost gave up the idea that I had for developing an app that could help people with stages of breast cancer, but because I did not have the right amount of money, my plan almost stalled for a while.
+However, I almost gave up the idea that I had for developing an app that could help people with stages of breast cancer.
+Although because I did not have the right amount of money, my plan almost stalled for a while.

 Being a university graduate

-I was about to quit this idea of mine and just look for a job, but when this GEW event happened, I knew that this was the opportunity that I had been waiting for all my life.
-The fact that I was hand picked to be there alongside other young brilliant, and innovative minds that have transcended the confines of society to come up with amazing ventures was just fantastic for me.
+During this experience, I was about to quit this idea of mine and just look for a job.
+But when this GEW event happened, I knew that this was the opportunity that I had been waiting for all my life.
+The fact that I was hand picked to be there alongside other young brilliant, and innovative minds that have transcended the confines of society.
+To come up with amazing ventures was just fantastic for me.

-Sharing ideas among ourselves was the bets part actually, and this opened up our minds to even better things in the future.
-For most of the young people that we were there, there was one common problem that we all faced, and this was funding.
-Everyone seemed to have that problem when they were starting out but getting to listen to some of the best minds of our time opened up a lot for us.
+Sharing ideas among ourselves was the bets part, actually.
+This opened up our minds to even better things in the future.
+For most of the young people that we were there, there was one common problem that we all faced.
+This was funding.
+Everyone seemed to have that problem when they were starting out.
+On the other hand, getting to listen to some of the best minds of our time opened up a lot for us.

-I remember one of the top business executives in the country talking about how young people are innovative these days and mentioned me in person.
-He said that the fact that we are venturing into things that can help humanity move in the positive direction is what good business is all about.
-There are a lot of business ventures that are more profitable out there that I would have gone into, but I chose this field because I had a parent who had succumbed to this terrible disease.
+One of the top business executives in the country talking about how young people are innovative these days and mentioned me in person.
+He said that the fact that we are venturing into things; that can help humanity move in the positive direction is what good business is all about.
+There are a lot of business ventures that are more profitable out there that I would have gone into.
+Although I chose this field, because I had a parent who had succumbed to this terrible disease.

-It is sometimes funny the kind of tragedies that can happen for an idea to come into your head.
-He stressed the fact that a lot more young people are now open minded and do not have to wait for a job from the corporate firms and they are building their empires.
-He also urged the top business investors at the event to take note of the brilliance that was at the event and channel it into good use.
-He said that this is what they should be investing in and that is the future.
+In any case, it is sometimes funny the kind of tragedies that can happen for an idea to come into your head.
+He stressed the fact that a lot more young people are now open minded.
+Also, they do not have to wait for a job from the corporate firms; they are building their empires.
+He also urged the top investors in business at the event.
+Howbeit, to take note of the brilliance that was at the event and channel it into good use.
+He said that this is what they should be investing in.
+That is the future.

-I was almost moved to tears, except for the fact that my dad raised me up tougher, so we only cry whenever we are cutting onions.
-You can’t begin to comprehend how happy I was just to be at that event and even if he wouldn’t have mentioned me, I would still walk out of that place with a big smile.
+Nonetheless, I was almost moved to tears.
+Except for the fact that my dad raised me up tougher.
+So we only cry whenever we are cutting onions.
+You can’t begin to comprehend how happy I was just to be at that event.
+Even if he wouldn’t have mentioned me; I would still walk out of that place with a big smile.

-I do not want to sell the idea as most were suggesting, but I will let someone buy a stake in it, and we will go into it as partners.
-This is where most youths lose focus as they are offered large sums of money for their ideas, and they just sell them.
-As I have learned from most of my mentors like Steve Jobs and Mark Zuckerberg, don’t sell all your idea.
-I am so glad that the event concluded on a high note and that I am walking out of this place with a big smile on my face and ready to take on the business world with storm.
+Be that as it may, I do not want to sell the idea as most were suggesting.
+Although I will let someone buy a stake in it.
+We will go into it as partners.
+This is where most youths lose focus; as they are offered large sums of money for their ideas.
+Then they just sell them.
+As I have learned from most of my mentors like Steve Jobs and Mark Zuckerberg; don’t sell all your ideas.
+I am so glad that the event concluded on a high note.
+Also including that I am walking out of this place with a big smile on my face.
+I’m ready to take on the business and job world with storm.

 After visiting the GEW Global Entrepreneurship Week website

-I spotted on the first page some interesting facts about starting your own business.
+Nevertheless, I spotted on the first page some interesting facts about starting your own business.
 What instantly caught my attention was the headline ‘Make a Job, don’t take a job’, on the home page of the website.
-I’m going to play devil’s advocate here – I would like to put to the debate both sides of the discussion around being a company creating the jobs and the person deciding whether to become an entrepreneur or work for someone else.
+Therefore, I’m going to play devil’s advocate here; I would like to put to the debate both sides of the discussion around being a company creating the jobs.
+Along with the person deciding whether to become an entrepreneur or work for someone else.

-Some very interesting facts!
-The stark facts gave rise to the suggestion of how highly dependent a large percentage of people in the UK have become, adopting an automatic expectation that it is the responsibility of the bigger or more established companies/organizations (public and private sector) to create and grow and provide the actual physical jobs, instead of people actually sitting down and seriously thinking about what they could actually do for themselves.
+Therefore, I was interested in some of the interesting facts!
+The stark facts gave rise to the suggestion of how highly dependent a large percentage of people in the UK have become; adopting an automatic expectation that it is the responsibility of the bigger.
+Or more established companies/organizations (public and private sector) to create, grow and provide the actual physical jobs.
+Instead of people actually sitting down and seriously thinking about what they could actually do for themselves.

-The extremely hidden wealth of talent residing in the UK, if only given the encouragement, the right resources, and proper back-up to try something new and go it alone would create so much more independence, freedom, and flexibility, money earned, morale boosting pride to ordinary people.
+The extremely hidden wealth of talent residing in the UK; if only given the encouragement, the right resources.
+As well as proper back-up to try something new and do it alone would create so much more independence, freedom, and flexibility.
+Including money earned, morale boosting pride to ordinary people.

-It is also very necessary to be aware that running your business isn’t automatically for everyone neither does it suit every situation or everyone’s goals and dreams in life.
-The idea of being your boss and not having someone telling you what to do is wonderful, and it’s well known that once you’ve run your own business the sheer thought of working for someone else and taking orders is earth shatteringly horrid and not likely to happen!
+Under any circumstance, it is also very necessary to; be aware that running your business isn’t automatically for everyone.
+Neither does it suit every situation.
+Perhaps everyone’s goals and dreams in life.
+The idea of being your boss and not having someone telling you what to do is wonderful.
+It’s well known that once you’ve run your own business the sheer thought of working for someone else.
+Taking orders is earth shatteringly horrid; and not likely to happen!